shmuhammadd/NaijaSenti/README.md

 ## License

-The dataset is licenced under CC-BY-SA, see the LICENSE file for details.
+The dataset is licenced under CC-BY-4.0, see the LICENSE file for details.